Hypoglossal nerve: Other animals

 The hypoglossal nerve is one of twelve cranial nerves found in amniotes including reptiles, mammals and birds.
 As with humans, damage to the nerve or nerve pathway will result in difficulties moving the tongue or lapping water, decreased tongue strength, and generally cause deviation away from the affected side initially, and then to the affected side as contractures develop.
 The evolutionary origins of the nerve have been explored through studies of the nerve in rodents and reptiles.
 The nerve is regarded as arising evolutionarily from nerves of the cervical spine, which has been incorporated into a separate nerve over the course of evolution.

-The size of the hypoglossal nerve, as measured by the size of the hypoglossal canal, has been hypothesised to be associated with the progress of evolution of primates, with reasoning that larger nerves would be associated with improvements in speech associated with evolutionary changes.
-This hypothesis has been refuted.